Scikous/chrome-bookmark-manager/README.md

 Allows for adding and deleting of tab's bookmark to/from multiple folders.
 Created and held together with ChatGPT, Gemini, and <sub><sup><sub>me</sub></sup><sub>

 ## Features
-- Add bookmark to selected folder
+- Add bookmark(s) to selected folder (works on single and multiple highlighted tabs)
-- Delete bookmark from selected folder
+- Delete bookmark(s) from selected folder (^ same)
-- Move bookmark from one folder to another
 - Choose default folder for bookmarks to be saved to (persistent)
-- Keyboard shortcuts for add and delete to/from default bookmark folder
+- Keyboard shortcut for adding to default bookmark folder
+- Keyboard shortcut for deleting current bookmark from default folder, and subsequent presses delete from other location(s)

 ## Usage
 > :information_source: I'm not paying 5$ to have this on the chrome web store